roberto3003/eleventy2/src/about.md

 ---

 Wanna see our foosball table?
 Nah, only kidding.
-We’re a made-up agency being used as an example for the Piccalilli course, [Learn Eleventy From Scratch](https://piccalil.li/course/learn-eleventy-from-scratch/).
+We’re a made-up agency that are being used as the context for the Piccalilli course, [Learn Eleventy From Scratch](https://piccalil.li/course/learn-eleventy-from-scratch/).